 - Wear a surgical-grade facemask that covers the nose and mouth at all times.
 Cloth masks are not permitted.
 Surgical-grade masks will be made available to those who do not have one.
 In addition, a face shield is not acceptable in place of a mask.

 - Use hand sanitizer to clean hands upon entering the hospital, entering a patient room and prior to exiting a patient room.

-- Remain in patient room or in space designated by hospital colleagues.
+- Remain in patient room or in space designated by hospital colleague.

-If additional family members have concerns or questions, they can call our hospitals; we know how important it is for loved ones to be able to connect with their patients during times of need.
-In an effort minimize interruptions to bedside caregivers, we do ask each patient to designate one individual who can serve as the spokesperson to their friends/family.
-This individual will be able to call the nurse and receive detailed updates on the patient’s status.
+If family members have concerns or questions, they can call our hospitals; we know how important it is for loved ones to be able to connect with their patients during times of need.

 - HSHS Sacred Heart Hospital: (715) 717-4121

 Thank you for your patience and understanding.
 We are caring for vulnerable populations within our walls and need to ensure that we remain vigilant when it comes to COVID-19; this includes the care of our patients, staff and approved visitors.